neuefische/wd-flipped-classroom-curriculum/sessions/css-structure/css-structure.md

 ## Learning Objectives

-- understanding how the browser decides which CSS property to use when there are conflicting rules, regarding CSS cascade and CSS specificity
+- Understanding how the browser decides which CSS property to use when there are conflicting rules, regarding CSS cascade and CSS specificity
-- structuring CSS to improve maintainability and readability
+- Structuring CSS to improve maintainability and readability
-- organizing and naming CSS classes with BEM method
+- Organizing and naming CSS classes with BEM method
-- creating and reusing Custom CSS properties, also called CSS variables
+- Creating and reusing Custom CSS properties, also called CSS variables

 ---